Configure Single Workflow Line

-Our Single-Purpose Line is designed to perform a series of customizable actions every time it's activated by an inbound call or text message.
+Our Single-Workflow Line is designed to perform a series of customized actions every time the phone line is activated by an inbound call or text message.
 This streamlined process ensures consistency and efficiency in your communication workflow.

 Step 1